evilsh3ll/nordvpn-openvpn-importing-scripts/README.md

 `import-configs.sh`

 - import all .ovpn configurations from a folder (`OVPN_PATH` variable) to networkmanger
 - randomize which configuration will be imported, up to a theshold (`limit` variable).
-Default is 3 randomized configurations for default contries (uk, it, de, fr, jp, us, nl)
+Default is 3 randomized configurations for uk, it, de, fr, jp, us, nl countries
 - import username and password to all configurations (`USERNAME`, `PASSWORD` variables)
 - add settings in order to not leak DNS using openvpn